'Survival Math' Is A Spellbinding Narrative In Essays

 The biggest challenge in describing Mitchell S. Jackson's Survival Math: Notes on an All-American Family is whether to be appropriately effusive and risk seeming like I'm in his pay — or to be more tempered and risk underselling the brilliance of this memoir in essays.
 (It's probably clear where I landed.)

-Already an award-winning author for his novel, The Residue Years, Jackson trains his formidable linguistic skills on his turbulent youth growing up in Northeast Portland (NEP) — a poor black community in one of the whitest cities in the country, Portland, Oregon.
-The challenges Jackson confronts are numerous, including, but sadly not limited to: witnessing in childhood the beginning of his mother's drug addiction; the violent encounters associated with his own drug dealing; multiple gang-related deaths of friends and classmates; and spending his formative years with male relatives employing women as sex workers.
+Already an award-winning author for his novel The Residue Years, Jackson trains his formidable linguistic skills on his turbulent youth growing up in Northeast Portland — a poor black community in Portland, Ore., one of the whitest cities in the country.
+The challenges Jackson confronts are numerous, including — but sadly not limited to — witnessing in childhood the beginning of his mother's drug addiction; the violent encounters associated with his own drug dealing; multiple gang-related deaths of friends and classmates; and spending his formative years with male relatives employing women as sex workers.

-Jackson makes it plain however, that dire as these circumstances may have been, they existed alongside multiple loving relationships within and beyond his family.
+Jackson makes it plain, however, that dire as these circumstances may have been, they existed alongside multiple loving relationships within and beyond his family.
 One of the places this is most evident is his essay, "Composite Pops."
 He writes:

 "And if a boy isn't blessed with a dad or gifted with a dynamic stand-in, he must find ways to forge one.
 He must identify the fatherish men in his life and be open to receiving what he needs from them. ...I had a father, and I had one because I made one.
 Or rather, I composed a father from the men at hand."